vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 a few minutes around the end of the meal.
 But it cleared quickly.
 It might be due to the swallowing of some residual blood/saliva with the meal.

+### Soft solid food for the next few days; skipping detailed notes

+I'm continuing to have soft solid food starting 2023-08-25 for the next few days.
+This comprises rice, potatoes, peas, mixed vegetables (tomatoes, eggplant, bell peppers, spinach), miso soup, almond milk, and vegan probiotic yogurt (almond or coconut).
+I'll skip detailed notes for each meal but will record when I transition to other food.

 ## Sleep